campbe13/FizzBuzz/README.md

 # Fizz Buzz

+2018-Jan-Feb-Mar

 Fizz Buzz is a coding challenge which (used to be?) given to interview candidates.
 I wanted to learn Golang and I was searching for an idea of what to write.
 I thought why not try FizzBuzz just to get started.
 Then I had another thought, what would FizzBuzz look like in other languages, so here it is.
+Just for the fun of it!

 ## What is the Fizz Buzz coding challenge?
 [fizz buzz wikipedia](https://en.wikipedia.org/wiki/Fizz_buzz)